Chipboard is a commonly used material for flooring projects – but why is it so popular?

 As chipboard is made from woodchip and other recycled waste, this makes it a low-cost option that’s great if you’re on a tight budget.

-Despite its low price tag, high-density chipboard is solid and durable because the wood chips and fibres within it don’t lay uniformly.
+Despite its low price tag, high-density chipboard is solid and durable because its wood chips and fibres don’t lay uniformly.
 This construction reduces the likelihood of splitting or warping over time.

 Specifically Designed for Use as Flooring